sededu/sededu/.jose/paper.md

 Clicking on a category button brings the user to that category page, where the available modules (and associated metadata and activities) are listed (Figure 1, right).
 Pressing the button "Run module" will launch the module selected, and "Open activity" will open the activity on the users computer (typically a `.pdf` file).

-SedEdu is built on PyQt5, is platform-agnostic, free, fully open source, and available from common software repositories (e.g., `pip`, `conda`).
+SedEdu is built on PyQt5, and is platform-agnostic, free, fully open source, and available from common software repositories (e.g., `pip`, `conda`).
 SedEdu utilizes `gitsubmodule`s and continuous integration to package and deliver the educational modules, with the goal of making it convenient for users to install, access, and use the software.
 Modules are developed by individuals, and rely on existing Python libraries, which minimizes the burden of development and maintenance for SedEdu contributors.
 Robust developer instructions included in the repository describe the workflow to develop and integrate a module into SedEdu.